-Auditions for the Moscow Ballet’s Great Russian Nutcracker will be held at The Museum of Russian Art.
-Youth dancers from the Twin Cities and surrounding areas are encouraged to audition to fill ancillary roles in the Ballet’s performances at the Orpheum Theater, December 7 and 8.
+An audition for the Moscow Ballet’s Great Russian Nutcracker will be held at The Museum of Russian Art.
+Youth dancers from the Twin Cities and surrounding areas are encouraged to audition to fill ancillary roles in the Ballet’s performances at the Orpheum Theater on December 6 and 7.
 Don’t miss this opportunity to dance alongside the Moscow Ballet’s corps of Russian dancers in this critically acclaimed performance.
-For more information, please visit the Moscow Ballet’s website at http://www.nutcracker.com/yourcity/minneapolis-mn
+Space is limited and registration is required.
+For more information on how to register, please visit the Moscow Ballet’s website at http://www.nutcracker.com/dance-with-us/auditions

 Presents a panel discussion on women as subjects and producers of art hosted by MinnPost columnist,

 Andy Sturdevant and TMORA Curator, Dr. Masha Zavialova.
 Seating is limited, reserve your place by clickinghere!
 Click ‘read more’ for more details.